Biden administration sets up 'strike force' to go after China on trade

 "We're not going to build everything here at home.
 But we do have to see more domestic manufacturing capability for key products," the official said.

+U.S. must work with allies to secure electric vehicle metals -White House - Reuters

-(Reporting by Michael Martina and Trevor Hunnicutt; Editing by Mary Milliken and Leslie Adler)
+(Reporting by Michael Martina and Trevor Hunnicutt; Editing by Mary Milliken, Leslie Adler and Nick Zieminski)

 ((michael.martina@thomsonreuters.com;))